penoutlet/UFO-DB/README.md

 # UFO-DB
-A library of UFO sightings imported from a CSV.
-Add new sightings or search through the data.
+A library of UFO sightings imported from a CSV into MySQL.
+Add new sightings or search through the database.